dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.20 - [Mr Sun Geo](/2020/11/06/canvas-example-game-mr-sun-geo/)

 I started this example by forking off from the source code of Mr Sun temp, and just added a few more plug-ins that add additional features that have to do with a game world.
+After temperature there is adding things that have to do with geology, volcanic activity and so forth.

 ### 3.21 - [Mr Sun temp](/2020/11/04/canvas-example-game-mr-sun-temp/)